datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect4_resource_allocation.md

 3. Allocate resource types to activites, and examine each resource type histogram.
 4. If resources needed exceeds the available resources at some time, perform resource smoothing.

+* Resource histograms, where the first is before resource smoothing.
+Available resources are the dotted line, and the required are shown with lines.
 ```
                        ___
 |5|            ___    |   |